Susan McDougal: Grand jury

 During the grand jury, McDougal stated her full name "for the record" and then refused to answer any questions.
 In her book, she explained, "I feared being accused of perjury if I told the grand jury the truth.
 The OIC had accepted David Hale's lies as the truth.
 They were also now relying on Jim McDougal's lies, which they'd carefully helped him construct.
 If I came in and directly contradicted those two – whose testimony had been used to convict me of four felonies – I feared the OIC would next accuse me of perjury."
 She also writes that she feared the same fate as Julie Hiatt Steele, who had contradicted the testimony of White House aide Kathleen Willey: "Simply telling the truth cost Steele everything she had, almost landed her in jail [for perjury], and jeopardized her custody of her adopted son."

 McDougal's grand jury testimony included her response: "Get another independent counsel and I'll answer every question."
 She was publicly rebuked for refusing to answer "three questions" about whether President Clinton had lied in his testimony during her Whitewater trial, particularly when he denied any knowledge of an illegal $300,000 loan.
 U.S. District Court Judge Susan Webber Wright sentenced her for civil contempt of court.

 Prison

-From September 9, 1996, to March 6, 1998, McDougal spent the maximum possible 18 months' imprisonment for civil contempt, including eight months in solitary confinement, and she was subjected to "diesel therapy," described by McDougal as "the practice of hauling defendants around the country and placing them in different jails along the way."
+From September 9, 1996, to March 6, 1998, McDougal spent the maximum possible 18 months imprisonment for civil contempt, including eight months in solitary confinement, and she was subjected to "diesel therapy," described by McDougal as "the practice of hauling defendants around the country and placing them in different jails along the way."

-McDougal was shuffled from Arkansas to Los Angeles to the Oklahoma City transfer center, and then on to the Pulaski County Jail in Little Rock, Arkansas.
+McDougal was shuffled from Arkansas to Los Angeles to the Federal Transfer Center, Oklahoma City, and then on to the Pulaski County Jail in Little Rock, Arkansas.

 Following her release on March 7, 1998, for civil contempt of court, McDougal began serving the two-year sentence for her 1996 conviction.

 Soon afterward, the Independent Counsel indicted McDougal on criminal charges of contempt of court and obstruction of justice.
 After serving four months on the Whitewater fraud conviction, she was released for medical reasons.